 United States Government support for COVID-19 response in Mozambique

 Overview: The U.S. Government has delivered early and ongoing support to strengthen Mozambique’s resilience to the COVID-19 pandemic through building on the longstanding partnership between both countries.
-As of July 2021, the U.S. Government has invested more than $38 million to prevent, test, trace, and treat COVID-19 cases in Mozambique.
+As of July 2021, the U.S. Government has invested $50.9 million to prevent, test, trace, and treat COVID-19 cases in Mozambique.
 As the largest donor to the global vaccine facility, COVAX, the U.S. Government also committed to providing 580 million vaccines to countries most in need, including Mozambique.
 To date, the U.S. government has bi-laterally donated 1,478,000 Johnson and Johnson vaccines to Mozambique.

 The U.S. Government continues to assess humanitarian needs in Mozambique during the third wave of COVID-19 infections and plans to provide further support to communities in need.
 To date, COVID-19 assistance from the U.S. Government to Mozambique includes:

 $31.4 Million in Emergency Funding: Since April 2020, the U.S. Government has funded emergency equipment, supplies, and services to respond to the COVID-19 pandemic in Mozambique.
 The support includes: